davide2894/a-loaf-of-code/_posts/how-to-make-a-dragon-ball-based-memory-game-part-3.md

 This is why you see the [parseInt()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt): it converts the current `moveCount`'s value from string to integer. *Then* it increments it by 1. *Then* it converts it again to string and place the updated value to the appropriate element.

-Once it finishes to handle move counting, the function proceeds to manage the stars.
+Once it finishes handling move counting, the function proceeds to manage the stars.

 Because we want to communicate to the player a star loss, when that happens we must send a visual feedback.